-These 10 great tips for better baking with chocolate come to us from our favorite Bundt Babe, Chrysta Wilson of Kiss My Bundt.
+These 10 insightful tips for baking with chocolate–one of my favorite aphrodisiac ingredients–come from the chocolate expert I dubbed “The Bundt Babe,” Chrysta Wilson, author of Kiss My Bundt.
 Wilson believes that the day of love should be a day to celebrate our love of sweets.
-Her are her suggestions for stirring up a little romance with homemade chocolate confections or gifts of love.
+Her are her suggestions for stirring up a little romance with homemade chocolate confections or, as Chrysta calls them, gifts of love.

+If you’re going to follow only one new tip for baking with chocolate, you need to read this one.
 You’ve probably seen chocolate bars with a percentage on the label: 45%, 55%, 75%, and so on.
 The percentage refers to the amount of cacao (e.g. cocoa beans, the pods from which chocolate is made) in that chocolate product.
 The higher the percentage of cacao, the deeper and richer the chocolate flavor.
-For intense desserts with boosted antioxidant (and aphrodisiac) effects, skip the milk chocolate (which is around 45% cacao) and move on up to semi-sweet and dark-chocolate (which range from 50% cacao to 75%).
+For intense desserts with boosted antioxidant (and aphrodisiac) effects, skip the milk chocolate (which is around 45% cacao).
+Instead, move on up to semi-sweet and dark chocolates (which range from 50% cacao to 75%+).

-Cocoa Powder is essentially a lower-fat ingredient that still delivers the pure chocolate flavor into your baked goods.
+Cocoa Powder is essentially a lower-fat ingredient that still delivers a pure chocolate flavor into your baked goods.
 It’s lower fat than chocolate because it’s cocoa butter-free.
 But powdered cocoa is a product that can clump.
 To ensure proper measuring, first stir the cocoa powder.
 Next, use the “scoop and level” measuring technique for a proper measure: Take a spoon and scoop the cocoa power into your measuring vessel (i.e. measuring cup).
 Then, level off with a straight edge.
-Do not press or compact the cocoa powder into the measuring vessel, or it will throw off your entire recipe.
+The most important tip to baking with cocoa powder is make sure you do not press or compact the cocoa powder into the measuring vessel.
+Or it will throw off your entire recipe.

 Overheating chocolate can spoil the flavor and change the texture.
-Dark Chocolate shouldn’t be heated above 120 degrees and milk and white chocolates shouldn’t be heated above 110 degrees.
+Dark Chocolate shouldn’t be heated above 120 degrees Fahrenheit and milk and white chocolates shouldn’t be heated above 110 degrees Fahrenheit.

 Because chocolate can burn easily you should use low, indirect heat to melt it.
 Three smart ways to melt chocolate include using a water bath (a bowl of chocolate over a bigger bowl/pot of near boiling water), a double boiler (specialized set of fitted sauce pans that utilizes steam/boiling water to slowly cook contents of the top pot), or–slightly more tricky–in the microwave (putting chocolate into a glass bowl and slowly melting in 30 second increments at 50% power).
-But however you melt it, before you begin always ensure that chocolate is chopped, grated, or cut into uniformed sized pieces to ensure even melting.
+But however you melt it, there is one key tip to baking with chocolate you must always follow.
+Before you begin always ensure that chocolate is chopped, grated, or cut into uniformed sized pieces.
+This will ensure even melting.

 To temper chocolate: Finely chop the desired amount.
 Next, place two-thirds of that chocolate in the top pot of a double boiler.
 Heat chocolate over hot (not boiling) water, stirring constantly, until chocolate reaches 110°-115°F. Remove the pot of chocolate from the heat and place on a towel on the countertop.
 Cool the chocolate to 95°-100°F. Lastly, add the remaining one-third of chocolate to cooled chocolate, stirring until fully melted.
 This perfectly tempered chocolate is now ready for molding, dipped, or coating!